Built ca 1852 for Richard Hunt and James Jewett.

 Kimball seems to have been successful in the carriage trade.
 Beckett lists his residence on ‘Pine, near the Western Promenade in 1873.
 James died in 1892 and Arvilla would in 1897.
 They were buried in Evergreen Cemetery under one of the cemetery’s 4 ‘Weeping Lady’ monuments.

 The plaque for Misters Jewett and Hunt seems to be incorrect.
 Beckett’s directory of 1858 gives no information as to what Jewett & Hunt actually did.
-There are entries for other city residents as ‘marble worker’.
+There are entries for other city residents as ‘marble workers’.
 Moreover, in 1873, Beckett would list Jewett & Hunt as ‘commercial merchants’.
 Although it is possible they made a complete change of business models in 15 years, it seems unlikely.

 Richard Hunt died in 1878.
 He was buried in Evergreen Cemetery.
 For James Jewett, after Beckett’s listing of 1873 things become cloudy.
-A court judgement in 1854 stripped him of ownership in the Parris Street property although he would continue to live there after his partner purchased the seized property.
+A court judgment in 1854 stripped him of ownership in the Parris Street property although he would continue to live there after his partner purchased the seized property.

 The US census for 1870 lists him at the same address but the data was transcribed with his name as ‘Jerrett’.
 He is also listed as having a wife and 2 daughters.
 He is not listed on any deeds after 1867 and, after the notation of 1873, he seems to vanish from the record.

 The house is in good shape with most of the exterior covered in vinyl, don’t even get me started.
 It is listed in the tax roles as 5 condominiums with 3, the main block perhaps, owned by one family.